How to tell if your Mac camera has been hacked

 It is.
 While it’s possible to steal video, audio, and photos from your webcam and microphone, and malware exists that can do it, that’s not what’s happening in this case.
 The porn blackmail scam that sends out email messages claiming your webcam has been hacked is designed to extract money from people who believe it may be true.
 Even people who have never visited a porn site become concerned when they receive the email.
-For people who have visited porn sites, it’s easy to see how their fears could be exploited.
+It's easy for people who have visited porn sites to see how their fears could be exploited.

 What to do if I receive one of these emails?

-2. If the email contained a password or part of a password that you’ve used online, change your password on every site where you use it.
-Use a unique password for every account, make sure it’s hard to guess (Safari’s password suggestion tool is a good way to do this) and don’t write it down.
+- If the email contains a password or part of a password that you’ve used online, change your password on every site where you use it.
+Use a unique password for every account, make sure it’s hard to guess (Safari’s password suggestion tool is a good way to do this), and don’t write it down.

-3. Take the opportunity to scan your computer for malware.
+- Take the opportunity to scan your computer for malware.
 You can do that using one of the many antivirus tools that allow you to download them and scan your computer for free.
-Some may then charge you if they find anything and you need to remove it.
-Alternatively, if you’re using a Mac, you can use the malware tool in CleanMyMac X. It uses CleanMyMac’s regularly-updated database of malware and compares what it finds on your Mac with it.
+Some may then charge you if they find anything, and you need to remove it.
+Alternatively, if you’re using a Mac, you can use the malware tool in CleanMyMac X. It uses CleanMyMac’s regularly updated malware database and compares what it finds on your Mac with it.
 If it doesn’t find anything, it will tell you your Mac has a clean bill of health.
 If it does, you can remove it at the press of one button.

-4. Forget about it.
+- Forget about it.
 Once you’ve deleted the email, changed passwords, and scanned your computer, try and forget about it.
-You won’t hear anymore from the hackers.
+You won’t hear any more from the hackers.

 While it is possible for webcams, like the iSight cam on iMacs and MacBooks, to be hacked and images and video stolen, it’s very unusual.
 Far more common are hackers who try to exploit the fears of people who are worried about privacy by claiming to have video and photos that they don’t.
-While taping over your webcam and microphone will prevent anything being stolen, for most of us it’s probably not necessary.
-You should, however, make sure that your online accounts have secure, unique passwords and delete any accounts you no longer need or use.
-And you should also scan your computer for malware, perhaps using the malware utility in CleanMyMac X.
+While taping over your webcam and microphone will prevent anything from being stolen, for most of us, it’s probably not necessary.
+However, you should make sure that your online accounts have secure, unique passwords and delete any accounts you no longer need or use.
+And it would be best if you also scan your computer for malware, perhaps using the easiest antimalware utility in CleanMyMac X.